PiNodeIT/BANquita-GiftCard/README.md

 ### Usage instructions

 Clone the repo or download it
-you will find 1 File (the Python script) and 2 Folders The folder "src" contains the base image
-The folder "GiftCard" is where the giftcards in PNG format will be saved.

 Once you start the script it will ask you to enter the SEED , the DEPOSIT address and finally a name you want to give the file (without extension)
+That's it.
+The resulting GiftCard are saved in the "GiftCard" folder (it wil be created if not exist in the same path of the script)

-that's it, now inside the folder "GiftCard" you will find 2 file :
+Inside the "GiftCard" folder  you will find 2 file :
   - (name)_GiftCard.png is the giftcard
   - (name)_Deposit.png is the deposit address qrcode (to put some BAN in the giftcard)